Digital Curation: Visual History of the Holocaust

 On that account, the project will make groundbreaking use of existing and emerging technologies, including advanced digitization, automated analysis of images and text, time-based annotation and location-based services.
 The aim of the project is to establish new contexts of meaning to be explored in history, film and media studies, cultural studies and computer science.
 Based on this technology-enabled research, new communication strategies will be developed for memorials, museums, and educational institutions.
 Correspondingly, a number of memorial institutions support the project, three of them being part of the consortium: Dachau Concentration Camp Memorial Site, Mauthausen Memorial, and Bergen-Belsen Memorial.

-The Jerusalem project team will focus especially on the migration and circulation of liberation footage in popular culture and develop new and innovative ways of digital curating and analyzing visual memory of the Holocaust as presented in films, online exhibitions and visual arts.
+The Jerusalem project team focuses especially on the migration and circulation of liberation footage in popular culture and develop new and innovative ways of digital curating and analyzing visual memory of the Holocaust as presented in films, online exhibitions and visual arts.

-- Ludwig Boltzmann Institute for History and Society (AT), Coordinator
+- Ludwig Boltzmann Institute for Digital History (AT), Coordinator

 - TU Wien (AT)